Continuance, etc. of Laws Act 1584: Provisions

 Section 2 of the act made it lawful to import pins made from overseas.

 Section 3 of the act repealed so much of the Maintenance of the Navy Act 1562 (5 Eliz.
 1. c.
 5) as "concerne the eatinge of Fish or restraine the eating of Fish or prohibiting the sufferinge of any Flesh to be eaten, uppon any Wednesday".

 Section 4 of the act provided that fish may be sold on Flesh Days.

-Section 5 of the act provided that from the Feast of Pentecost next ensuing, no Inholder, Taverner, Alehouse Keeper, Common Vitteler, Common Coke, or Common Table Keeper shall sell flesh victuals on Fridays, Saturdays, Fish Days, or during Lent (except to those with lawful license), upon pain of forfeiting five pounds and suffering ten days imprisonment without bail for each offence.
+Section 5 of the act provided that from the Feast of Pentecost next ensuing, no Innholder, Taverner, Alehouse Keeper, Common Vitteler, Common Coke, or Common Table Keeper shall sell flesh victuals on Fridays, Saturdays, Fish Days, or during Lent (except to those with lawful license), upon pain of forfeiting five pounds and suffering ten days imprisonment without bail for each offence.

-Section 6 of the act provided that no person could be sued or troubled for offenses contrary to the Tillage Act 1562 (5 Eliz.
+Section 6 of the act provided that no person could be sued or troubled for offences contrary to the Tillage Act 1562 (5 Eliz.
 1. c.
 2) unless the legal action was brought within two years after the right of action accrued to the person suing.
 Additionally, any information exhibited specifically for the Queen's Majesty, her Heirs and Successors had to be brought within five years after the action or information accrued to the Crown.

 Section 7 of the act provided that this act would continue until the end of the next session of parliament.